qdoop/nrtc/README.md

-nrtc
+nrtc - Thin WEBRTC endpoint for NODE
 ====

-== Thin WEBRTC endpoint for NODE (Experimental)

-==

-If everything runs ok you should see something like that, an INIT SCTP packet decoded and send to you from the browser side WEBRTC endpoint.
+If everything runs ok you should see something like that, an INIT SCTP packet decoded, send to you from the browser's side WEBRTC endpoint.
 (Chrome Version 38.0.2125.111 m)

-    CyaSSL Leaving ReceiveData(), return 100
+    ...
     CyaSSL Leaving CyaSSL_read_internal(), return 10
     peerData0 100
     13881388